-Later in the narrative we are told that Mary Magdalene and Mary the mother of Jesus “saw where the body [of Jesus] was laid.”
-I suspect, that not only did they see what Joseph of Arimathea did, but that they also saw this “from a distance” since, Joseph was not a disciple, but a member of the Council.
+Later in the narrative, we are told that Mary Magdalene and Mary, the mother of Jesus, “saw where the body [of Jesus] was laid.”
+I suspect that not only did they see what Joseph of Arimathea did, but they also saw this “from a distance” since Joseph was not a disciple but a member of the Council.

 We are told that Joseph of Arimathea, a “respected member of the council, who was also himself waiting expectantly for the kingdom of God, went boldly to Pilate and asked for the body of Jesus.”